sandor-horvath-cpg/StaffingTracker/README.md

 todo (only after the above todos are finished):
   - külső interjúkat is nyomon követni (ez a belső intejúk után szokott lenni)
   - report generálás

+done:
+- db id: check if id is generated, if not add this

 Business requirements